-John McKerley is an oral historian, photographer, archivist, and union advocate who has committed his life to documenting and preserving the extraordinary stories of everyday people.
+John McKerley is a writer, historian, photographer, editor, and archivist committed to documenting the extraordinary stories of everyday people.

 John McKerley